 3. Decide how much to spend on each category

 Decide how to split your income between the different categories.
 You should already have an idea about how to do this from the first step (balancing your budget).
 And because Monzo already groups your spending into some of these categories, it should be easy to see how much you've spent in the past.

 It’s usually a good idea to slightly overestimate the amount you’ll need for bills and other essentials.
 And don’t forget about big annual or one-off expenses, like Christmas presents or an MOT.
 You might want to update your allowances regularly to cover these.
 Or you could set up a separate piggy bank and put money into it every month so you’re prepared.

 4. Set up and feed your piggy banks

 You can do this with Monzo by separating your money into different Pots.
-Salary Sorter will even help you do this automatically after you get paid!
+Salary Sorter will even help you do it automatically after you get paid!

 Tempted to smash your piggy bank early?
-Why not lock your Pots until a particular date, like when you need to pay a bill.
+Why not lock your Pots until a particular date.